powermosfet/ui5-elm-component/README.md

 # (Open)UI5 Elm component

-Run an elm app in UI5 as a component
+Run an elm app in UI5, wrapped in a component

 The Elm app needs two ports to communicate with the UI5 component: one for events going out, and one for actions coming in.